pulzze/autoflow-documentation/docs/ids/action-array-minimum-maximum/tooltip.md

-This Action returns the minimal and the maximal element in Array.
+Returns the minimum value and maximum value within an array